RajeshNalleboina/JsDocumentation/README.md

 ### Introduction:

-+ JavaScript is the most popular and widely used for client-side scripting language
-+ Client-side scripting refers to scripts that run within your web browser
-+ JavaScript is designed to add interactivity and dynamic effects to the web pages by manipulating the content
 + JavaScript was Invented by **Brendan Eich** during has time at **Netscape Communication**

 + JavaScript was originally developed as LiveScript by Netscape in the mid 1990s

 + It's first name is Netscape's Mocha.
 It's not much more popular.
 At that time Java is most popular programming language

-+ He desided to change the language name Mocha to JavaScript in 1995, and became an ECMA(European Computer Manufactures Association) standard in 1997.
++ He desided to change the language name Mocha to JavaScript in 1995, and became an ECMA(European Computer Manufactures Association) standard in 1997

 +  Now JavaScript is the standard client-side scripting language for web-based applications and Now it is supported by all web browsers available today, such as Google Chrome, Mozilla Firefox, Apple Safari, etc.

++ JavaScript is the most popular and widely used for client-side scripting language

++ Client-side scripting refers to scripts that run within your web browser

++ JavaScript is designed to add interactivity and dynamic effects to the web pages by manipulating the content

 + It is an object-oriented language, and it also has some similarities in syntax to Java programming language.
 But, JavaScript is not related to Java in any way